piyushg9794/Cloud-Detection/README.md

 - 36M parameters
 - Model image is available as model img file
 - furthur expanded image of model is also available as model img expanded file
-- keras fenerated graph is also available as model file
+- keras generated graph is also available as model file